Want to know if you should use hormone pellets?

-If you want to take estrogen then look for a medication which contains estradiol.
+If you want to take estrogen then look for a medication that contains estradiol.

-If you want to take progesterone then look for a medication which contains progesterone USP.
+If you want to take progesterone then look for a medication that contains progesterone USP.

-Synthetic formulations of estrogen include Ethinyl estradiol, esterified estrogens, conjugated equine estrogens and so on.
+Synthetic formulations of estrogen (6) include Ethinyl estradiol, esterified estrogens, conjugated equine estrogens, and so on.

-Synthetic formulations of progesterone include medroxyprogesterone acetate, norethindrone acetate, norethindrone, norgestrel, norgestimate, levonorgestrel, desogestrel and megestrol.
+Synthetic formulations of progesterone (7) include medroxyprogesterone acetate, norethindrone acetate, norethindrone, norgestrel, norgestimate, levonorgestrel, desogestrel, and megestrol.

-Whenever possible, stick to hormones which are identical to what your body produces naturally!
+Whenever possible, stick to hormones that are identical to what your body produces naturally!

 #3.
 A stable stream of hormone delivery

-The pellet delivery system is designed to provide a steady stream of hormone directly into your body.
+The pellet delivery system is designed to provide a steady stream of hormones directly into your body.

-It is deposited into the subcutaneous tissue, which is relatively avascular compared to other tissues (meaning it has fewer blood vessels) which reduce the rate at which it is absorbed.
+It is deposited into the subcutaneous tissue, which is relatively avascular compared to other tissues (meaning it has fewer blood vessels) which reduces the rate at which it is absorbed.